Enjoy a Secluded Mountain Adventure at the Sky Ranch

 The Chalet is surrounded by huge old-growth pine trees, on a private five-acre parcel which borders National Forest on two sides.
 It is one of very few properties in Big Bear that is truly secluded from neighboring homes.
 The only sounds you are likely to hear are from birds, who come to drink the natural spring water that fills the adjacent pond.

 If you're looking for a relaxing holiday retreat in the woods, in a home overflowing with warmth and tradition, this is the place.

 Note: 2 or 3-night minimum on holidays.

 Tip: See Big Bear Events at Eventbrite to

-Located at 7,000 feet, adjacent to hundreds of square miles of forest, this home is the perfect gateway to hiking, running, biking, horseback riding, sledding, snowshoeing, and cross-country skiing.
+Located at 7,000 feet on our five-acre Sky Ranch, adjacent to hundreds of square miles of forest, this home is the perfect gateway to hiking, running, biking, horseback riding, sledding, snowshoeing, and cross-country skiing.
 Established hiking paths begin at your back door, and the 2,663-mile Pacific Crest Trail passes nearby.

 The Chalet is quiet night and day -- a perfect break from city life.
 No holiday traffic, no crowds...just tranquility.

 Inside the Chalet, you will enjoy a spacious living room with wood-burning fireplace, an adjoining formal dining room, and a large deck with BBQ which overlooks the pond, tall poplars, a broad meadow, and the towering pines.
 Weddings have been held in the meadow, which still shows evidence of its heritage as a Shoshone summertime village.